Systematic Literature Review: Quantum Machine Learning and its applications: Conclusions

 \section{Conclusions}

 This paper presents a systematic review to identify, classify, and analyze quantum machine learning algorithms and their applications.
 For this, all the publications related to this knowledge area were examined unbiasedly.
-During the review process of the papers published between 2017 and 2021, we initially found 2983 papers from 4 different databases.
+During the review process of the papers published between 2017 and 2022, we initially found 5497 papers from 5 different databases.
 Then, we reduced this amount by removing duplicates and using different criteria and quality assessments.
-Finally, we got 52 papers deemed the most relevant for this research.
+Finally, we got the 94 papers deemed the most relevant for this research.

 Considering the content of the papers, we detected different quantum machine learning designs and implementations.
 The main trends were related to the neural networks, and we find various quantum networks like the orthogonal, convolutional, feed-forward, or self-supervised.
 Also noteworthy is the use of linear regressions, quantum amplitude estimation (QAE), variational depth quantum circuit (vVQC), quantum Boltzmann machines (QBM).
-Regarding classical applications, a large number of papers focus on image classification, with well-known datasets such as MNIST.
+Regarding classical applications, a large number of papers focus on image classification with well-known datasets such as MNIST.
 On the other hand, in quantum applications, many of them focus on improving the process of creating, simulating, and executing ansatzs.

 During our literature review, we detected the existence of standardization in the encoding of the data and the initialization of the states, but many different implementations and proposals in the creation of oracles and quantum circuits in general.
-Nevertheless, classical applications try to emulate the problems already solved by classical machine learning, obtaining in the best case the same result as the existing classical models.
+Nevertheless, classical applications try to emulate the problems already solved by classical machine learning, obtaining, in the best case, the same result as the existing classical models.

-An improvement in the quantum hardware will support the improvement of the applied techniques results.
+An improvement in the quantum hardware will support the improvement of the results of the applied techniques.
 Because many of the applied methods, such as image classification, are limited by the different possible output labels, which are proportional to the number of qubits in the device.